Entrance Requirements

 - A high school diploma, having earned 50% or higher in Grade 12 English and a

-Grade 12 Science course (or non-Alberta equivalent), OR - A high school General Equivalency Diploma (GED), with scores of 50 or higher in English and Science (or non-Alberta equivalent), OR
+- A high school General Equivalency Diploma (GED), with scores of 50% or higher in English and Science (or non-Alberta equivalent), OR

 - 50 credits towards a high school diploma, including 50% or higher in Grade 10 English and Grade 10 Math, and have been out of high school for at least two years, OR

-- Successful completion of an aptitude test administered by the school, and have been out of high school for at least two years.
+- Successful completion of an aptitude test administered by the school and have been out of high school for at least two years.

 These categories are the minimum technical requirements for acceptance into the program.
 Meeting one of these standards does not guarantee admission.